alphagov/govuk-design-system/src/components/tag/index.md

 [Do not use colour alone to convey information](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html) because it’s not accessible.
 If you use the same tag in more than one place, make sure you keep the colour consistent.

-Because tags with solid colours tend to stand out more, it’s usually best to avoid mixing solid colours and tints: use one or the other.
-This matters less if you’re only using two colours.
-For example, it's okay to use the tint `govuk-tag--grey` and solid blue tags together if you only need two statuses.

 ### Additional colours

-If you need more tag colours, you can use the following tints.
+If you need more tag colours, you can use the following colours.

 {{ example({ group: "components", item: "tag", example: "all-colours", html: true, nunjucks: true, open: false }) }}